Malaysia to resume cash handouts for low income familes in January

 Households earning between RM2,001 and RM3,000 will receive RM750, while families earning RM3,001 to RM4,000 will receive RM500.

-The first payment will be disbursed according to names in the old BR1M database, Mr Lim said, adding that this means that some people who are not be eligible under the new criteria might still receive the aid.
+The first payment will be disbursed according to names in the old BR1M database, Mr Lim said, adding that this means that some people who might not be eligible under the new criteria will still receive the aid.

 "The process of tidying up the data must be carried out for the second and third phase payment of BSH 2019, in line with improvements to the BSH programme," Mr Lim said.